Medical Tests Every Woman Needs to Be Healthy for Life

 Those who have never seen an eye doctor should make an appointment for a comprehensive exam, which, according to the American Academy of Opthalmology, can pick up early signs of age-related problems — cataracts, glaucoma, diabetic retinopathy, age-related macular degeneration — that may be lurking without symptoms.
 The exam will also include an eye pressure test; pupil dilation so the doctor can look at your retina and optic nerve; and a test of visual acuity, reading letters on an eye chart.

 A more accurate screen for diabetes is the hemoglobin A1C test.
-Whereas a fasting blood test is a snapshot in time, the A1C examines a protein in the blood that changes in the presence of too much blood sugar, indicating a blood glucose level over a three- to four-month period.
+Whereas a fasting blood test is a snapshot in time, the A1C give your doctor an estimate of your blood glucose level over a three- to four-month period.
 An A1C at 5.6 percent — that means the percentage of sugar in your blood — is normal; a pre-diabetic range is between 5.7 and 6.4 percent.
 Anything over that indicates diabetes.

 Grin and bear it when your gynecologist inserts a gloved finger in your rectum during your regular pelvic exam.
 This on-the-spot test for fecal occult blood is important because blood in the stool is an early indicator of colon cancer, which can be diagnosed with further testing.